SRD-Archive/srd-archive/Fool's 5e Compete/Fool's 5E - Complete and Unabridged.md

 ### Archetype: Steadfast Halfling

+(Comparable to Stout Halflings.)
 Steadfast halflings are stout and strong.

 ***Ability Score Increase.*** Your Constitution score increases by 1.